 • Your dog might jump down to where the brake and gas pedals are.

-Do any of these scenarios end well?
-Now that we’re on the same page, let’s focus on how you can restrain your dog when going for a car ride:
+How you can restrain your dog when going for a car ride:

 Go invest in something that will keep your furry family member SAFE!
 No matter what you choose, make sure it’s the right size and fit for your pet.